 Using beans from a particular region is therefore a way of showcasing the exotic flavours and unique tasting notes of that region.
 Because of this, single origin coffees tend to be favoured by connoisseurs, but of course that’s not always the case.
 Traditionally, their use was limited to pour over methods of brewing, but it’s becoming increasingly common for coffee shops to use single origin coffees in espresso machines – particularly if they do a selection of guest blends.

 Generally, you’ll notice that single origin coffees are often lightly roasted as this tends to allow the beans’ natural flavours to come through.
-And since it’s all about preservation of natural flavours, you’ll also notice that it’s uncommon for single origin coffees to be enjoyed with milk.
+And since it’s all about preservation of natural flavours, you’ll also notice that it’s slightly less common for single origin coffees to be enjoyed with milk.
 Having said this, milk can sometimes bring out the natural flavours of single origin coffees – our Fairtraide single origin Honduran goes particularly well with milk.
-Feel free to experiment yourself if you’re partial to milk in your coffee, but if you’re unsure, any good barista should be able to point you in the right direction.
+Feel free to experiment yourself if you’re partial to milk in your coffee, but if you’re unsure, be sure to get in touch with us, we'll be happy to help out :)

 As you might have guessed, blended coffee is a blend of beans from different countries.
 The idea is that the most desirable characteristics of each region are blended together to offer a more smooth, well-rounded taste.